genlm/genlm-backend/README.md

 ### Token-Character Tries

 The [`genlm_backend.trie`](reference/genlm_backend/trie/__init__/) module provides an efficient trie data structure for mapping probability distributions over tokens to distributions over bytes.
-This module enables applications which operate at the byte-level rather than the token level.
+This module enables applications which operate at the byte level rather than the token level.

 ```python
 from genlm_backend.trie import TokenCharacterTrie